pmem/pmem.github.io/content/blog/2022/async.md

 DSA enables user-space software to quickly and efficiently perform a background memory operation.
-Among supported operations are memory move (aka `memcpy`), memory fill (aka `memset`) , cache flush, and memory compare (aka `memcpy`).
+Among supported operations are memory move (aka `memcpy`), memory fill (aka `memset`) , cache flush, and memory compare (aka `memcmp`).
 The [DSA specification][dsa-spec] contains the full list.
-This accelerator essentially makes it feasible for software to offload from the CPU even small memory operations.
+This accelerator essentially makes it feasible for software to offload even small memory operations from the CPU.

 To use DSA, the system needs to configure groups composed of work queues and execution engines.
 Work queues can be shared between